fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 Latex files work very well with version control as they are plain text.
 However latex uses several intermediary files that we don't need in the version control system.
 The only files we trully want are the source files (.text) along with the images and some other assets.

 The ``.gitignore``file tells git to ignore files whose name match a certain pattern.
 Take a look at it.
-This is a sample .gitignore file that I use for versioning tex documents.
+This is a sample .gitignore file that I use for versioning tex documents, it keeps alot of intermediate files and large binary filesout of the repository, thus saving space and commint times.

 ```
 *.aux